Enumeration of set-theoretic solutions to the Yang-Baxter equation: Non-involutive solutions

 \subsection{Acknowledgments}

-We thank M. Farinati, P. Etingof and T. Schedler for useful conversations.
+We thank A. Bartholomew, M. Farinati, P. Etingof and T. Schedler for useful conversations.
 The second author is partially supported by PICT 2018-3511 and is also a Junior Associate of the ICTP.
-The third author is supported in part by PICT 2016-2481, UBACyT 20020170100256BA and NYU-ECNU Institute of Mathematical Sciences at NYU--Shanghai.
+The third author acknowledges support of NYU-ECNU Institute of Mathematical Sciences at NYU--Shanghai and he is supported in part by PICT 2016-2481 and UBACyT 20020170100256BA.